-Merits Review is an administrative reconsideration of a case that looks at the facts of a case and the law.
-During the merits review at the AAT or SAT, often new information and evidence can still be submitted for the tribunal member’s consideration.
+A Merits Review is an administrative reconsideration of a case that considers the facts of a case and the law.
+During a Merits Review at the AAT or SAT, new information and evidence can often still be submitted for the tribunal member’s consideration.

-There is a strict time limit from when a decision has been made and when the application must be lodged.
+There is a strict time limit from when a decision has been made to when a Merits Review application must be lodged.
 It is important that you immediately seek legal advice in order to preserve your legal rights.